How To Create A Healthy Work-From-Home Routine

 One of the most important aspects of working from home is establishing boundaries and creating work rules for yourself.
 An at-home workday can spiral into an all-day workday if you aren’t setting proper goals for yourself.

-Start by getting clear on what a productive day looks like—so that you can tell when it’s time to clock out for the day, and so that you aren’t staring at your laptop at 9PM wondering if you should just get one more hour of work in before calling it a day.
-If you’re working closely with a boss and colleagues, loop them in and share your expectations with one another.
+Start by getting clear on what a productive day looks like—so that you can tell when it’s time to clock out for the day, and so that you aren’t staring at your laptop at 9PM wondering if you should squeeze in one more hour of work.
+If you’re working closely with a boss or colleagues, loop them in and share your expectations with one another.

-Once you have a clear understanding of what you expect from your day, begin each day by taking ten or fifteen minutes to schedule out everything you need to do that day and evaluate where you’re at on your goals for the week.
+Once you have a clear understanding of your own expectations, begin each day by taking time to schedule everything you need to do that day and evaluate where you’re at on your goals for the week.
 Again, this helps to set the bar for the day and gives you things to cross off a list so that you can end the day with a positive feeling of productivity.

-Every month, take time to re-evaluate your daily schedule and see if you’re spending your most energetic times wisely.
+Every month, take time to re-evaluate your schedule and see if you’re spending your most energetic times wisely.
 Consistency is key!
-Even though some of us may buck at the idea of a routine, it really does help to get into a productive rhythm, especially when you’re working in a creative field.
+Even though some of us may balk at the idea of a routine, it really does help to get into a rhythm—especially when you’re working in a creative field.